ansible/ansible/docs/docsite/rst/playbooks_lookups.rst

 Please check https://api.mongodb.org/python/current/api/pymongo/collection.html?highlight=find#pymongo.collection.Collection.find for more detais.

-Since there are too many parameters for this lookup method, below is a sample playbook which shows its usage and a nice way to feed the parameters
+Since there are too many parameters for this lookup method, below is a sample playbook which shows its usage and a nice way to feed the parameters:

 .. code-block:: yaml